ryanp420/StudentToolBox/README.md

-# TermProjectFinal
+# Project Description
-Term Project for CSC-160 with Microsoft Excecutable and source code
+ Project with Microsoft Excecutable and source code
 - The code uses
 ```system("cls")``` for Microsoft based systems
 vs